 Step 8: Prepping the Installation

-After you receive the new jets, use your grip wrench to take out the old jets.
+After receiving the new jets, use your grip wrench to take out the old jets.
 Don’t forget to shut the pump off first!

 Step 9: Getting to Work!